Vibration Motor Comparison Guide

 - Haptic Driver

 A specialised haptic driver, such as the DRV2605, greatly simplifies incorporating haptic feedback.
-They often support both ERMs and LRAs and include features that make them essential for high-end haptics such as overdrive, active braking, resonance detection (LRA only).
+They often support both ERMs and LRAs and include features that make them essential for high-end haptics such as overdrive, active braking, and resonance detection (LRA only).

 They are available GPIO, PWM or I2C inputs, and some even include a library of waveforms.
 Those seeking a simple on/off vibration will not get the advanced benefits offered by these haptic drivers and should consider the cheaper options listed above.

 The direction of vibration really sets apart the ERMs from the LRAs.
-As ERMs rotate a mass, there is force produced in two axes – both perpendicular to the motor shaft.
+As ERMs rotate a mass, there is a force produced in two axes – both perpendicular to the motor shaft.
 This applies to coin motor ERMs too, their shaft is extremely short and is in the centre of the circular surface.
 As coin motors are mounted on their back, they provide a good alternative vibration direction to cylindrical ERMs.
 As the vibration direction comes from the mechanical movement of the motor, it is the same for brushed ERMs and BLDC ERMs.

 LRAs are different.
-They operate with a mass on a spring that moves along one axis, therefore they only produce vibration in one axis.
-This is typically in the ‘Y’ or vertical axis for a coin-type LRA mounted on its back.
+They operate with a mass on a spring that moves along one axis, therefore they only produce vibration on one axis.
+This is typically in the ‘Y’ or the vertical axis for a coin-type LRA mounted on its back.
 However, there are horizontal LRAs also available – the important point is the single direction of vibration.